Skip to content

 UK shares without stamp duty

-For example, buying 1000 shares of a particular company at a price of £2.50 each will actually cost more because you will be paying £2500 (£2.50 x 1000) for the stock + £12.50 in stamp duty (£2500 x 0.5%) pushing the overall cost to £2522.50.
-And if you have to pay any broker’s fee, the final amount will even be bigger.
-So not paying stamp duty can push up your total profit and bring down your expenses.
+For example, buying 1,000 shares of a particular company at a price of £2.50 each will cost more because you will be paying £2,500 (£2.50 x 1,000) for the stock, plus £12.50 in stamp duty (£2,500 x 0.5%), pushing the overall cost to £2,512.50.
+If you have to pay any broker’s fees, the final amount will be even higher.
+Not paying stamp duty can increase your total profit and reduce your expenses.

 List of UK shares without stamp duty

-Phoenix Group Holdings Ticker: PHNX
+• Phoenix Group Holdings (Ticker: PHNX)

-3i Infrastructure PLC Ticker: 3IN
+• 3i Infrastructure PLC (Ticker: 3IN)

 How do I know if a company is exempt from stamp duty?